 Students are assessed through a total of six written exams, two for each science subject, taken at the end of Year 11.
 Each exam paper is worth 100 marks and is 1 hour 45 minutes long.
 Exams questions are a mixture of multiple choice, structured, closed short answer and open response.

-All science examinations are tiered, with foundation tier designed for students aiming for grades 1 to 5 and higher tier for those aiming for grades 4 to 9.
+This course is most suitable for students aiming for grades 5 to 9.